tyler-technologies-oss/codecomp-dropper/README.md

 1) You can develop all your code in the development.ai.ts script and chose the "Development" Team Config to run against other test AIs.

-2) You can directly paste either a publically hosted raw file link (for example on github) or your javascript code into the test box and click run.
+2) You can directly code in the developer window and click run.

 3) You can add a new team config using the Add Team box.
 (You will want to use this if you would like to test different AIs you've developed against each other)